Is it possible for Donald Trump to be awarded the Nobel Peace Prize?

 I was taken aback when a liberal intellectual in the US mentioned the possibility of Trump receiving the Nobel Peace Prize.
 At first, I dismissed his concerns and brushed it off as crazy propaganda from Fox News.
-However, to my surprise, several magazines have been discussing Trump as a potential candidate for the prestigious award.
+However, to my surprise, several magazines have been engaged in discussions about the possibility of Donald Trump being considered as a potential candidate for the prestigious Nobel Peace Prize.
+This unexpected speculation has prompted a closer examination of his purported achievements and contributions to peace.
+While opinions on the matter may differ, it is undeniable that the topic has generated significant interest and debate, particularly during the lead-up to the November 2020 US election.

 Who are the candidates?
 According to betting companies, Trump was given a 6.7% probability of winning the Nobel Peace Prize.
 In some weeks, the internet was flooded with articles on this topic, and it was thought to potentially be a game changer for the US election in November 2020.